Victoria Day: Practice

-Across the country, Victoria Day serves as the unofficial marker of the end of the winter social season, and thus the beginning of the summer social calendar.
+Across the country, Victoria Day serves as the unofficial marker of the end of the winter social season and, thus, the beginning of the summer social calendar.
 Banff, Alberta's Sunshine Village ends its lengthy ski season on Victoria Day and, likewise, it is during this long weekend that many summer businesses—such as parks, outdoor restaurants, bicycle rentals, city tour operators, etc.—will open.
 Victoria Day is also a mark of the beginning of the cottage season, when cottage owners may reverse the winterization of their property.
 Gardeners in Canada will similarly regard Victoria Day as the beginning of spring, as it falls at a time when one can be fairly certain that frost will not return until the next autumn.
-There is also a change in fashion: lighter-coloured summer clothing was traditionally worn from Victoria Day through until Labour Day.
+There is also a change in fashion: lighter-coloured summer clothing was traditionally worn from Victoria Day through to Labour Day.

 The holiday is colloquially known in parts of Canada as "May Two-Four", a double entendre that refers both to the date around which the holiday falls (May 24) and the Canadian slang for a case of twenty-four beers (a "two-four"), a drink popular during the long weekend.
-The holiday weekend may also be known as the "May long weekend", "May Long", or "May Run", and the term "Firecracker Day" was once employed in Ontario.
+The holiday weekend may also be known as the "May long weekend", "May Long", or in Timmins and surrounding areas, "May Run",.
+The term "Firecracker Day" was also once employed in Ontario.

 A traditional, short song about Victoria Day went as follows: "The twenty-fourth of May / Is the Queen's birthday; / If they don't give us a holiday / We'll all run away!"
 The holiday is referenced in the song "Lakeside Park" by Canadian rock band Rush, from their 1975 album Caress of Steel.
 The song features the line, "everyone would gather on the 24th of May, sitting in the sand to watch the fireworks display".

+Petition to change name

+In 2013, an online petition was circulated to rename the holiday "Victoria and First Peoples Day", to provide Canadians with an opportunity to honour both the Crown and the Indigenous peoples of Canada, which share a relationship.
+While a group of prominent Canadian actors, authors, and politicians sent the petition to Prime Minister Stephen Harper, in total the petition did not get enough traction for any change to occur.